 Some personal stories of me getting lost in the woods (and how I got out):

 1) High Point State Park (the most embarrassing one):

-I was doing a literal 1.5 mile loop hike in this park (High Point State Park) and to reach it, you had to park 1/4 miles away, walk to the circle, then work your way around the trail clockwise.
+I was doing a very short 1.5 mile loop hike in High Point State Park and to reach it, you had to park 1/4 miles away, walk to the circle, then work your way around the trail clockwise.
 I figured there was no way I could ever get lost here and just decided to jog it.